Elizabeth J. Buckley’s Statement

 Elizabeth J. Buckley’s Biography

-Elizabeth Buckley is a second-generation tapestry artist and teacher of over forty years.
+Elizabeth Buckley is a second-generation tapestry artist and teacher of over fifty years.
 Her work has evolved from using techniques of the Mexican and Rio Grande traditions to those of French tapestry.
 She further honed her skills in Aubusson, France, at the atelier of Gisèle Brivet.
 Elizabeth prefers to work in the Aubusson tradition for her larger works.
 She is devoted to being a lineage-keeper of these vanishing techniques, not only through her own tapestries, but also in her teaching.
 With her degree in art, Elizabeth brings to the classroom her deep grounding in design principles and color theory that specifically apply to tapestry.
 She draws from multiple tapestry traditions to provide her students with the technique vocabulary for finding and expressing their own unique voice.

 Elizabeth J. Buckley’s tapestries have a lengthy exhibition history, including national and Canadian juried and invitational shows, as well as in museum exhibitions.
 Her work is in numerous private collections, and was featured in the Fiber Art Now article on “An Artist’s Sense of Place,” Fall 2017 issue.
 Her publications include: FiberArts Design Book V and Carol K. Russell’s The Tapestry Handbook: the Next Generation and Contemporary International Tapestry.
 In 2011, Elizabeth was awarded the American Tapestry Alliance Award for Excellence in Tapestry.